Behavioural Engines

 Visual representation

-Visualisations are generated directly from computed data structures.
-Graphs reflect the exact mathematical output of each model such that changing a parameter updates the underlying equations and redraws the curves in real time.
+The graphs are drawn directly from each model's mathematical output, so changing a parameter updates the equations and redraws the curves in real time.

 Architecture and infrastructure